 Let’s dive in and cover everything else you need to know about chinchilla bites and if and when a chinchilla will bite.

 We will also cover how to reduce biting from taking place and every other fun fact we can think of concerning chinchilla bites or chinchillas biting.

 I’d imagine that after hearing and confirming that chinchilla’s do in fact bite, your next question most likely is, do chinchilla bites hurt?

 Here’s what I know.

 Chinchillas are known to have very long and extremely sharp teeth.

 In some instances, chinchillas can pierce the skin severely or the bite can be deep and cause a substantial amount of discomfort.

-In most circumstances, the only reason you will experience this form of a piercing deep bite is by putting your chinchilla in a position of feeling trapped, in danger or threatened.
+In most circumstances, the only reason you will experience this form of a piercing deep bite is by putting your chinchilla in a position of feeling trapped, in danger, or threatened like mentioned previously.

 Additionally, this may occur if your chinchilla was raised in a non-social environment as we discussed before.